Gamification. Everyone has heard of it but what does it mean exactly and how is it going to help solve our recruiting problems?

 What are game mechanics?

 Game mechanics appeal to a basic human need to achieve and to be recognized.
-Examples of game mechanics abound, including frequent flyer programs and Starbucks virtual points reward cards.
+Examples of game mechanics abound, including frequent flyer programs, Starbucks virtual points reward cards, and even Waze, a crowd-sourced commute optimization tool.
+Simply having different levels for people who use and interact with the platform raises their standing in a public manner to all their peers.

 - 70% of large companies have implemented game mechanics in their workplaces.